Moving From the UK to Austria

 Currency: Euro

-Currently, British citizens have the right to work in Austria if they are residents.
-This will stay the same after Brexit as long as you continue to reside in the country.
-To apply for a job, you might need a:
+Currently, British citizens have the right to work in Austria if they have a work visa.
+To apply for a job, you might need:

 If you want to be eco-friendly, then Austria, with its top-quality public transport network, might be the place for you.
 There are trains, buses, trams, underground, boats, and even cable cars to choose from.